In this guide I’ll disassemble an Asus N53S laptop. My target – fixing failed DC power jack.

 Remove all four feet with a sharp object.

 Remove four screws found under rubber feet.

-Slide the hard drive/memory cover and remove it from the laptop.
+Slide the hard drive/memory cover and remove it from the bottom.

 Remove three screws securing the hard drive assembly.

 Slide the hard drive assembly to the left to disconnect the hard drive from the motherboard.